De Facto Visas: A Guide For Unmarried Couples [Updated 2020]

 If there’s any adverse information, be the first to raise it.

 The credibility you will have as a result of bringing something to an Immigration case officer’s attention (rather than the other way around) may well be the credibility that ultimately saves your bacon, if you have a border-line application.

 If the visa forms, personal documents and supporting explanation you and your immigration lawyer provide is credible, your application for a de facto partner visa will most likely be granted, even though there might be relatively little by way of evidence, compared to what might be provided by others.

+Is visa grant a sure thing?
 Absolutely not!
 But your chances of approval are greatly improved by following the approach above.

 The credibility theme is one aspect of a partner visa preparation and submission system that I’ve successfully used for over 20 years.

 I’ve lodged well over a thousand successful de facto partner visa applications with the Australian Department of Immigration.
 Do you need help lodging yours?

 A person might be eligible to apply for an on-shore (subclass 820) or off-shore (subclass 309) partner visa if they are in a de facto relationship.
 The onshore partner visa applied for under Subclasses 820 and 801 allows the applicant to live in Australia on the basis of a genuine spousal relationship.